fhcwcsy/anki-autolookup/README.md

 ##### Attributes

-- difficulty: The (normalized) maximum difficulty of the word to be looked up.
+- `difficulty`: The (normalized) maximum difficulty of the word to be looked up.
 The lower this value is, the less word (keeping only the most difficult ones) will be looked up.

+- `_inputWindow`: A `tk.Toplevel()` object.
+The window on the left that allows the user to paste an article to be looked up.

+- `_wordwindow`: A `tk.Toplevel()` object.
+The window on the right that allows the user to select the words they want to add to Anki.

+- `_lookupButton`: A `tk.Button` object.
+The button that will analyze the article when pressed.

+- `_inputBox`: A `tk.Text` object.
+The textbox that allows the user to paste text.

+- `_wordlistFrame`: A `WordlistWindow` object.
+Shows the list of words found in the article with checkboxes.

 ##### Class Methods